ceph/ceph.io/src/en/news/blog/2024/silver-bullet-rocksdb-performance/index.md

 ~~There is no~~ silver bullet regarding RocksDB performance.
 Now that I got your attention: you might be "lucky" when you are using upstream Ceph Ubuntu packages.

 ### TL;DR
 Mark Nelson [found out](https://ceph.io/en/news/blog/2024/ceph-a-journey-to-1tibps/#fix-three) that [before](https://github.com/ceph/ceph/pull/54918) Pull request (PR) was merged, the build process did not properly propagate the `CMAKE_BUILD_TYPE` options to external projects built by Ceph - in this case, RocksDB.
 [Before](https://github.com/ceph/ceph/pull/24133), packages were built with the `RelWithDebInfo` to build a "performance" release package.
-While it has not been verified, it is possible that upstream Ceph Ubuntu packages have suffered from this since some version of Luminous.
+While it has not been verified, it is possible that upstream Ceph Ubuntu packages have suffered from this since Luminous.

 # Acknowledgments

 Thanks to Mark Nelson for finding and fixing this issue.
 Thanks to Kefu Chai for providing a fix for the build system.
 Thanks to Casey Bodley for taking care of creating the backport trackers.
-Thanks to my employer [BIT](https://www.bit.nl) for having me work on Ceph, and Els de Jong for editing.
+Thanks to my employer [BIT](https://www.bit.nl) for having me work on Ceph, and to Els de Jong and Anthony D'Atri for editing.

 ### So what does this mean?

-RocksDB performance is sub-optimal when build without `RelWithDebInfo`.
-This can be improved by running peformance packages.
+RocksDB performance is sub-optimal when built without `RelWithDebInfo`.
+This can be mitigated by installing "peformance" package builds.
 The actual performance increase depends on the cluster, but the RocksDB compaction is reduced by a factor of three.
 In some cases random 4K write performance is doubled.
 See these links [1](https://bugs.gentoo.org/733316) and [2](https://ceph.io/en/news/blog/2024/ceph-a-journey-to-1tibps/).

 ### How can I resolve this performance issue?